shadman-a/homebridge-lg-thinq/README.md

 ## Support

 If you have a question, please [start a discussion](https://github.com/nVuln/homebridge-lg-thinq/discussions/new) or leave a message at [discord channel](https://discord.gg/wEfQpCDtS7).
 If you would like to report a bug, please [open an issue](https://github.com/nVuln/homebridge-lg-thinq/issues/new/choose).

+## Accessory Settings in the Home App

+HomeKit does not allow plugins to expose custom settings in the gear icon of an accessory.
+Any plugin-specific configuration must be set in Homebridge (for example via Homebridge Config UI X).
+When a plugin needs user-adjustable options in the Home app, the typical workaround is to expose those options as extra switches or custom characteristics on the accessory.
+This plugin does not currently create additional services for configuration, so options like device IDs or polling intervals still need to be managed from the Homebridge UI.

 ## CLI Usage